-1. Introduction 4
+1. In troduction 4

-2. Behaviour Principles 4
+2. В ehaviour Principles 4

-3. Legislation, statutory requirements and statutory guidance 5
+3. Le egislation, statutory requirements and statutory guidance 5

-4. Related OAT policies 5
+4. Re elated OAT policies 5

-5. Leadership and management 5
+5. eadership and management

-5 .1.
+5.1.
 Trustees and governors

-5. .2.
+5.2.
 Principal 6

-.3.
-Teachers
+5.3.
+Teachers 7

-.4.
-All staff
+5.4.
+All staff 7

-.5.
+5.5.
 Children

-6. Behaviour Curriculum

-7. Behaviour Expectations

-7 .
-8. Safeguarding

-o.
-9. Behaviour expectations and SEND

-9. 10.
-Responding to Positive Behaviour

-11. Responding to behaviour that is below the expected standard

-12. Low level disruptions

-13. Sanctions

-14. Supporting children following a serious sanction

-15. Alternatives to suspension and Permanent Exclusion

-5.1.
-Offsite Direction

-5.2.
-Managed Moves

-16. Adapting sanctions for children with SEND

-17. Reasonable force

-18. Restraint / Positive handling plans

-19. rea Recording, reporting and responding to incidents of restraint/positive has sonable force ndling/use of

-20. Behaviour outside of academy premises

-21. Searching, screening and confiscation 22

-22. Suspected criminal behaviour 22

-23. Child on child abuse sexual violence and sexual harassment 23

-24. Beh Behaviour incidents onlineaviour Policy 2022-23 23

-25. Malicious allegations 24

-26. Mobile phones 24

-27. Transition 24

-27.1 Inducting incoming children 24

-27.2 Preparing outgoing children for transition 24

-28. Staff induction, development and support 25

-29. Monitoring and evaluating academy behaviour 25

-30. Children's Voice 26

-31. Complaints 26

-Apper ndix 1 - Template letters to parent/carer 26

-Apper ndix 2 - Ormiston Academy Trust Reintegration Strategy 28

-1.Introduction
+5.6.
+Parents

+6. В ehaviour Curriculum 8

+7. В ehaviour Expectations 9

+8. Sa afeguarding 9

+9. В ehaviour expectations and SEND 10

+10 ١.
+Responding to Positive Behaviour 11

+11 Responding to behaviour that is below the expected standard 12

+12 Low level disruptions

+13 Sanctions

+14 Supporting children following a serious sanction 19

+14.1.
+Level 3 19

+14.2.
+Level 4 20

+15 Alternatives to suspension and Permanent Exclusion 20

+15.1.
+Offsite Direction 20

+15.2.
+Managed Moves 21

+15.3.

+16 Adapting sanctions for children with SEND 22

+17 Reasonable force 22

+18 Restraint / Positive handling plans 24

+19 re Recording, reporting and responding to incidents of restraint/positive handling/use nable force

+20 ١.
+Behaviour outside of academy premises 24

+21 Searching, screening and confiscation 25

+22. Suspected criminal behaviour 26

+23. Child on child abuse sexual violence and sexual harassment 26

+24. Behaviour incidents online 27

+25. Malicious allegations 27

+26. Mobile phones 27

+27. Transition 28

+27.1 .
+Inducting incoming children 28

+27.2 Preparing outgoing children for transition 28

+28. Staff induction, development and support 28

+29. Monitoring and evaluating academy behaviour 28

+30. Children's Voice 29

+31. Complaints 29

+Apper ndix 1 - Template letters to parent/carer Error!
+Bookmark not defir าed.

+Apper ndix 2 - Ormiston Academy Trust Reintegration Strategy 30

+1. Introduction

 - 1.1.
 The main purpose of the Behaviour Policy is to ensure that all children are safe and that academies create a culture where everyone is supported to have positive behaviour.
 All children should be able to learn in environments that are calm, safe and supportive and are free from disruption.
 All OAT academies are committed to inclusivity and implementing strategies that reduce bias and support individual children's needs.
 Where 'parent' is used in this policy this should be taken to include guardian or carer.

 - 1.2.
 Excellent behaviour is achieved through a positive and consistent academy culture, underpinned by a commitment to OAT's four values:

 - Anyone can excel

 - Enjoy the challenge

 - Share what is best

 - Be inclusive

 - 1.3.
-These are further reflected through the Ormiston Park Academy vision of always excellent teaching, support and encouragement so that every student believes in themselves and achieves their full potential. we instil academic values of Aspiration, Resilience and Creativity and equip our students with personal values of Respect, Integrity and Responsibility so that all become successful members of society.
+These are further reflected through Ormiston Park Academy's vision and values: